Ap1075/satellite_image_segmentation/README.md

 ### Proposed Solution:
 The problem is solved as a multi-class segmentation problem using:
 * a U-Net architecture with an EfficientNet encoder ([imagenet](http://image-net.org/) pretrained weights).
 Models were trained on significantly augmented data due to small dataset size.
 * The final solution is an ensemble of 7 models, each trained on progressively larger input images and finally an average is computed to attain the segmentation prediction.
+* Output in the form of json files with the file_name and labels.
+Masks can be visualized for inspection as well.
-* Interactive demo/report available in this[ jupyter notebook](link).
+* Interactive demo/report available in this[ jupyter notebook](https://github.com/Ap1075/satellite_image_segmentation/blob/main/report.ipynb).

 ## Getting Started